JaccovdP/simpower-frontend/public/regulations/carrera-cup-s2/README.md

 - Track states will be carried over from each session in an event
 - Weather for the event will be generated and carried over from each session
 - No fast repairs, no full course cautions

-### 1.2 Alkentech Simulation Trophy
-Additionally to the main championship we will be running a championship for most positions gained during heat races.
-The points for this are explained in section 5.1.
+- Live Stewarding

 ### 1.3 Entry fee
-An entry fee of €25 per driver, per championship is required to cover the prize pool, hosted sessions, administrators time and all broadcast fees that we incur.
+An entry fee of TBD per driver is required to cover the prize pool, hosted sessions, administrators time and all broadcast fees that we incur.

 ## 2. Prize pool breakdown
-Winner of the Championship: €150
+Winner of the Championship: TBD
-Second in the Championship: €100
+Second in the Championship: TBD
-Third in the Championship: €75
+Third in the Championship: TBD

-Alkentech Simulation Trophy (Most places gained): €75

-Each race will also have a feature race prize pool of €40 awarded as follows:
+Each race will also have a feature race prize pool of TBD awarded as follows: TBD
-1st: €15, 2nd: €10, 3rd: €6, 4th: €4, 5th: €3, 6th: €2

 ### 2.2 Claiming prize money
 - For a driver to claim overall prize money a minimum of 5 championship rounds must be attended.
 - The prize paying drivers in each championship standings will be awarded the prize money as detailed above to the PayPal account of their choice

 ## 3. Calendar

+### 3.1 Pre Qualification
+- Date: TBD
+- Multiple sessions will be available throughout the day.
+- Start times of the sessions: TBD
+- All sessions have the same static settings
+- Track: TBD
+- Practice session duration: TBD
+- Qualifying session duration: TBD
+- Time of day: TBD
+- Track state: 100%
+- Weather:
+- Temperature: TBD
+- Humidity: TBD
+- Wind speed: TBD
+- Wind direction: TBD
+- Sky: TBD
+- Dynamic Sky: OFF
+- Dynamic weather: OFF

+Each driver must complete a stint of at least ten consecutive clean valid laps.
+The fastest ten consecutive laps will serve as their time to be assesed by.

 <table>
   <tr>
    <td><strong>Date</strong>